St. Joseph's Catholic High School (Windsor, Ontario)

 St. Joseph's Catholic High School is a Catholic high school in Windsor, Ontario operated by the Windsor-Essex Catholic District School Board.
-D. Labute is the current principal.
+L. Beltran is the current principal.

 A new school 160000 sqft in size with space for more than 1,200 students has been built at the corner of McHugh and Clover Avenue, just north of Tecumseh Road East in Windsor.
 It opened in September 2006.
 This newer school has replaced the former one at 5420 Empress Street in Windsor.

 The new school building includes a physical education workout facility, cafetorium, football field & track, atrium, and the St. Joseph's Chapel.
-St. Joseph's has a wide variety of sports also including football, soccer, baseball, volleyball, basketball, badminton, curling, wrestling and golf.
+The Art department has programs in Visual Art, Graphic Design, Music, Dance & Drama.
+St. Joseph's also offers Automotive Technology, Cosmetology, Tech Design and Construction Technology.
+There are a wide variety of sports programs also including football, soccer, swimming, baseball, volleyball, basketball, badminton, wrestling and golf.
+Extra-curricular activities are encouraged with many opportunities for youth to get involved in a variety of clubs including student council, multi-cultural club, art club, knitting & crocheting club, GSA, African Diaspora Club, youth troop for Cancer awareness, chess club, trivia team, tech team and many more.